Summer Camp 2023 ----

-Voice of Hope’s Summer Camp for 2022 is the Summer of Adventure.
+Voice of Hope’s Summer Camp for 2023 begins on June 5th and ends on June 28th.
 Children will enjoy fun educational activities, field trips, sports and outdoor adventures, and more.
-Camp will start June 6th and end July 29th.
 Camp is held Monday-Friday 7:30 AM – 5:00 PM

 Volunteers are a pivotal part of the summer camp experience.
 Volunteers are welcome to come and serve as classroom assistants or lead a specialty camp, such as Basketball, Football, Baseball, Soccer, Dance and more.
 For more information about how you or your group can get involved email firstname.lastname@example.org